cameron-wags/rainbow_csv.nvim/README.md

 Rainbow csv allows you to create a special "header" file for any of your spreadsheet table files.
 It must have the same name as the table file but with ".header" suffix (e.g. for "table.tsv" table the header file is "table.tsv.header").
 The only purpose of header file is to provide csv column names.

-### Installation

-Install with your favorite plugin manager.
-If you want to use RBQL with JavaScript expressions, make sure you have Node.js installed

-# RBQL (RainBow Query Language) Description
+# RBQL (Rainbow Query Language) Description

 RBQL is a technology which provides SQL-like language that supports _SELECT_ and _UPDATE_ queries with Python or JavaScript expressions.
+RBQL is distributed with CLI apps, text editor plugins, Python and JS libraries and can work in web browsers.

 [Official Site](https://rbql.org/)